More clarity for understanding your cellar

 A dedicated stock control with visual audit

-Enolisa also adds a dedicated stock control with a visual audit of changes.
+Enolisa’s stock control includes a visual audit of changes.
 In practice, that means stock movement does not become a black box.

 The goal is not to add friction.
-It is to add confidence.
-When you adjust units, you can better understand what changed and review the update more clearly.
+It is to add traceability.
+When you adjust units, you can review what changed more clearly.
 That reduces mistakes, avoids confusion, and makes stock management more accurate and reliable.

 That visibility goes beyond one isolated update.
 You can review the stock traceability of that wine through a visual history of changes and add optional notes whenever you want to preserve more context around a correction, a consumed bottle, or a gifted bottle.